-You can use specific control elements (on page 188) for this screen type, which allow all user actions necessary for command processing and which visualize current information about the status of the action to be executed (e.g. display of the switching direction).
+You can use specific control elements (on page 184) for this screen type, which allow all user actions necessary for command processing and which visualize current information about the status of the action to be executed (e.g. display of the switching direction).

 It is opened as an empty one after a new screen has been created.
-You add the default control elements via menu Control elements/Add template.
+You create the default control elements via the Elements (screen type name)/Add Template menu.